 Recognized as a leader in energy efficiency development, the Council received the NW Energy Coalition’s Bob Olsen Memorial Conservation Eagle Award for its Sixth Power Plan and the ACEEE’s Champion of Energy Efficiency in Buildings Award.
 It also develops one of the largest regional recovery programs in the nation, directing more than $250 million each year to projects to enhance fish and wildlife affected by dams.

 The Council is an Equal Opportunity Employer.
-The Council does not discriminate on the basis of race, color, national origin, religion, gender, gender identity (including gender expression), sexual orientation, marital status, age, disability, genetic information, or military or veteran status.
+The Council does not discriminate on the basis of race, color, national origin, religion, sex, gender, gender identity (including gender expression), sexual orientation, marital status, age, disability, genetic information, or military or veteran status.

-Current jobs / requests for proposals: (None at this time)
+Current jobs / requests for proposals:

-Also follow us on LinkedIn for news about our work and career opportunities.
+Follow us on LinkedIn for news about our work and career opportunities.